-Behavioral commonalities among exceptional pupils, knowledge of principles, procedures, techniques and tests in identifying the learning and behavioral patterns of exceptional pupils, characteristics of exceptional pupils in terms of program and developmental needs.
+Behavioral commonalities among exceptional pupils, knowledge of principles, procedures, techniques and tests in identifying the learning and behavioral patterns of exceptional pupils. characteristics of exceptional pupils in terms of program and developmental needs.
 (Formerly numbered Special Education 567.)
 501. Instructional Programs for Exceptional Individuals (2) I, II, S Prerequisite: Credit or concurrent registration in Special Education 500.
 Assessment of instructional needs, planning an effective individualized school program and developing procedures for evaluating pupil progress.
 Identify current programs and trends for planning effective individualized and group programs for exceptional individuals.
 502. Interaction and Interpersonal Processes (2) I, II, S Prerequisite: Credit or concurrent registration in Special Education 500.
-Theories and processes of communication technology as they pertain to the functioning, individually and collectively, of parent, professionals, and community agencies in promoting personal, social, and vocational growth of individuals with exceptional needs.
-510. Assessment and Evaluation of Exceptional Individuals (3) I, II Prerequisites: Special Education 501 and 502, and concurrent registration in Special Education 420, Tests and procedures for assessing, evaluating and monitoring progress of exceptional individuals to meet their physical, intellectual, social, and emotional needs.
+Theories and processes of communication technology as they pertain to the functioning. individually and collectively, of parent, professionals, and community agencies in promoting personal, social, and vocational growth of individuals with exceptional needs.
+510. Assessment and Evaluation of Exceptional Individuals (3) I, II Prerequisites: Special Education 501 and 502.

+Tests and procedures for assessing, evaluating and monitoring progress of exceptional individuals to meet their physical, intellectual, social, and emotional needs.
 Problems in the psychoeducational diagnosis and appraisal.
 Utilization of assessment procedures for the educational and rehabilitation program.
 (Formerly numbered Special Education 561.)
-May be taken in each of the four areas of specialization. - A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped - D. Gifted 511.
-Curriculum and Instruction for Exceptional Individuals (3) I, II Prerequisites: Special Education 501 and 502; concurrent registration in Special Education 421.
+May be taken in each of the four areas of specialization.
+A. Learning Handicapped B. Severely Handicapped C. Physically Handicapped D. Gifted 511.
+Curriculum and Instruction for Exceptional Individuals (3) I, II Prerequisites: Special Education 501 and 502.

 Utilization of data for determining general and specific objectives to meet the needs unique to exceptional individuals.
 Developing and selecting materials and procedures for the achievement of these objectives.
 Establishing procedures for monitoring and evaluating pupil progress.
 (Formerly numbered Special Education 563, 568 and 573.)
-May be taken in each of the four areas of specialization. - A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped - D. Gifted 512.
-Personal Adjustment of the Exceptional Individual (3) I, II Prerequisites: Special Education 501 and 502; concurrent registration in Special Education 422.
+May be taken in each of the four areas of specialization.
+A. Learning Handicapped B. Severely Handicapped - D. Gifted C. Physically Handicapped 512.
+Personal Adjustment of the Exceptional Individual (3) I, II Prerequisites: Special Education 501 and 502.

 Overlay of intellectual, emotional and physical problems which influence the success or failure patterns of individuals with exceptional needs.
-Strategies used to facilitate the adjustment of the exceptional individuals with exceptional fields, ordering home, school and work.
+Strategies used to facilitate the adjustment of the exceptional individual to his environment including home, school and work.
 (Formerly numbered Special Education 572.)
-May be taken in each of the four areas of specialization: - A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped - D. Gifted 513.
-Dynamics of Behavior Change and the Exceptional Individual (3) I, II Prerequisites: Special Education 501 and 502; concurrent registration in Special Education 423.
+May be taken in each of the four areas of specialization: - A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped D. Gifted 513.
+Dynamics of Behavior Change and the Exceptional Individual (3) I, II Prerequisites: Special Education 501 and 502.
 Management and treatment of individuals with exceptional needs.
-Current theories and programs in behavioral change studies analyzed with reference to their applications for the educational environment May be taken in each of the four areas of specialization: - A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped - D. Gifted 550.
-(170.)
-Workshop in Special Education (2-4) I. II Curriculum and methods of teaching in an area of exceptionality; observation of demonstration class; development of materials of instruction.
+Current theories and programs in behavioral change studies analyzed with reference to their applications for the educational Ling articles of Viscolitor of Technological environment.
+May be taken in each of the four areas of specialization: A. Learning Handicapped B. Severely Handicapped C. Physically Handicapped - D. Gifted 550.
+Workshop in Special Education (2-4) I, II Curriculum and methods of teaching in an area of exceptionality; observation of demonstration class; development of materials of instruction.
 May be repeated once in a second area of exceptionality.
 Maximum credit six units applicable on any degree.
 GRADUATE COURSES IN SPECIAL EDUCATION 622.
 (222.)
-The Gifted Child (3) Prerequisites: Elementary Education 362 and 372, or Secondary Education 411.
-The abilities and characteristics of the intellectually gifted or talented; related problems of curriculum, teaching, administration and guidance.
+The Gifted Child (3) Prerequisites: Elementary Education 362 and 372, or Secondary Education 412.
+The abilities and characteristics of the intellectually gifted or talented; related problems of the set of the set of the set of the curriculum, teaching, administration and guidance.
 670. (270.)
-Seminar in Education of Exceptional Children (3) Prerequisite: Special Education 500.

-Principles, trends and research in the education of exceptional children.
+Seminar in Education of Exceptional Children (3) Principles, trends and research in the education of exceptional children.
 671. (271.)
 Seminar in Emotionally Disturbed Children and Youth (3) Prerequisite: Special Education 670.